On the computability of conditional probability: Computable Probability Theory

-\begin{remark} A real $\alpha\in\Reals$ is computable (as in Section~\ref{cereal}) if and only if $\alpha$ is a computable point of $\Reals$ (as a computable metric space).
+\begin{remark} A real $\alpha\in\Reals$ is computable (as in Section~\ref{cereal}) if and only if $\alpha$ is a computable point of $\Reals$ (as a computable Polish space).
 Although most of the familiar reals are computable, there are only countably many computable reals, and so almost every real is not computable. \end{remark}

-The notion of a c.e.\ open set (or $\Sigma^0_1$ class) is fundamental in classical computability theory, and admits a simple definition in an arbitrary computable metric space. \begin{definition}[C.e.\ open set {\cite[Def.~2.3.3]{MR2558734}}] Let $(S,\delta,\cD)$ be a computable metric space with the corresponding enumeration $\{B_i\}_{i\in\Naturals}$ of the ideal open balls $\cB_S$.
+The notion of a c.e.\ open set (or $\Sigma^0_1$ class) is fundamental in classical computability theory, and admits a simple definition in an arbitrary computable Polish space. \begin{definition}[C.e.\ open set {\citep[][Def.~2.3.3]{MR2558734}}] Let $(S,\delta,\cD)$ be a computable Polish space with the corresponding enumeration $\{B_i\}_{i\in\Naturals}$ of the ideal open balls $\cB_S$.
 We say that $U \subseteq S$ is a \defn{c.e.\ open set} when there is some c.e.\ set $E \subseteq \Naturals$ such that $U = \bigcup_{i \in E} B_i$. \end{definition}

 Note that the class of c.e.\ open sets is closed under computable unions and finite intersections.

 A computable function can be thought of as a continuous function whose local modulus of continuity is witnessed by a program.
 It is important to consider the computability of \emph{partial} functions, because many natural and important random variables are continuous only on a measure one subset of their domain.